doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

 -  ``collection``: numerically indexed array to MongoDB array
 -  ``date``: DateTime to MongoDate
 -  ``hash``: associative array to MongoDB object
--  ``id``: string to MongoId by default, but other formats are possible
+-  ``id``: string to ObjectId by default, but other formats are possible
 -  ``timestamp``: string to MongoTimestamp
 -  ``raw``: any type